MachineLearningBCAM/Load-forecasting-IEEE-TPWRS-2020/README.md

 ## Citation

-If you find useful the code in your research, please include explicit mention of our work in your publication with the following corresponding entries in your bibliography:
+If you find useful the code in your research, please include explicit mention of our work in your publication with the following corresponding entry in your bibliography:

 <a id="1">[1]</a>
 V. Alvarez, S. Mazuelas, J.A.
 Lozano.